Thursday 28 March 2013

 pinch saffron thread (I skipped this)

-4 small turnips in large pieces (I used 4 potatoes instead)
+4 small turnips, cut into large pieces (I used 4 potatoes instead)

 450 g regular couscous (I used instant couscous)